willkg/blog/posts/mozilla/socorro_2020_h1.rst

 * **Fenix support**

   We did a lot of work on Socorro to support Fenix requirements.
-Some of that work has benefitted Fennec and other projects as well.
+Some of that work has benefited Fennec and other projects as well.
 Socorro is in a much better place for supporting projects that work differently than Firefox does.

   Socorro handles semver versions now in addition to the "Firefox version